-On Friday, a masked man sparked fear and outrage in Omaha, Nebraska, after he showed up to not one, but two whole mall events—both of which children were in attendance—dressed in a black hooded robe with a duffel bag and toy rifle.
+Last year, a masked man sparked fear and outrage in Omaha, Nebraska, after he showed up to not one, but two whole mall events—both of which children were in attendance—dressed in a black hooded robe with a duffel bag and toy rifle.
 First of all, there’s kids around!
 WYD?
 Second of all, did you not hear about what recently happened in Las Vegas, or the Von Maur shooting during which a gunman opened fire and killed 12 at Omaha’s Westroads Mall eight years ago?
 The oversight here is amazing.

 Of course, Hugo Mendoza, who told Omaha’s KMTV he fashioned his costume after 2010’s The Town and didn’t mean any harm, had no idea why people were outraged.

 “It’s a costume,” Mendoza insisted.
 “I mean, if it was something bad, why would they sell it?
 I was there to have a good time with my daughters and my girlfriend.
 I wasn’t there to scare little kids or make people feel uncomfortable.”

 Note: The orange tip of his toy gun, which typically indicates that a gun is fake, was not immediately visible, according to reports.

 Over in Maryland, several Baltimore private schools are under fire after students and alumni thought it was a brilliant idea to dress in racially offensive costumes and share pictures on social media.
 One photo, which appears to be from Snapchat, shows a graduate of the Boys’ Latin School of Maryland dressed as Freddie Gray in an orange jumpsuit.
 The caption reads “ur going to jail tonight.”